4astra/adminlte-rust/README.md

 # Note

-Url of href and src should add "/public/***" on *.html template, for example, do like that:
+Url of href and src should add "/public/_xyz_" on *.html template, for example, do like this:

 `<link rel="stylesheet" href="/public/admin-lte/plugins/fontawesome-free/css/all.min.css">`